Claudiu0707/Claudiu0707/README.md

 I **enjoy** working on personal projects: small or big, practical or just for fun!
 \
 \
-Among improving my skills, I am open to **learning new things** every day.
-If someone needs my help with something that I am not the best at, I will still **give my best to help** and maybe learn it better.
+I'm always improving my skills and **love learning new things**.
+Even if I’m not the best at something yet, I’m **always willing to help** and use the opportunity to learn more.

 ## Skills
 **Languages:** C/C++, Java, C#, JavaScript, Python, VHDL\